Code system

 5.1.3.3Value Set Expansion

 To obtain a list of enumerated concepts, Value Sets must be expanded.
 This means that the Value Set Definition must be converted to a list of concept representations at a point in time.
 This list usually consists of codes so that the Value Set Expansionmay be used in populating or validating communicated model instances, but may alternatively be a list of designations.
 While this is straightforward for extensional Value Set Definitions, an intensional Value Set Definition must be resolved to a Value Set Expansion by processing the rules contained in the Value Set Definition.
-This process should record the exact set of definitional rules used to resolve the Value Set using the specified definition version (see belowopen in new window).
+This process should record the exact set of definitional rules used to resolve the Value Set using the specified definition version (see below).
 Value Set Expansion can be done as early as the point of Value Set definition or as late as run time.
 For statistical, legal, and analytical purposes, good practice dictates that a system which captures a coded value should be capable of reconstructing the Value Set Expansion that was in effect at the time a given code was selected.

 A Value Set Definition does not prescribe the structure of a post-coordinated expression in a Value Set Expansion, as there is often more than one way to specify a specific concept that is legal within a post-coordination grammar.
 Also multiple valid Value Set Definitions could result in the identical Value Set Expansion.
 For intensional Value Sets, the set of concepts contained in the expansion will generally change when the definition is changed (a new version of the Value Set Definition), but also may change with the identical version of the definition if the underlying code systems change, and the changes are part of the Value Set Expansion.
 This can be controlled if the definition statement refers to specific code system versions, thereby prohibiting the expansion from changing when the code system changes with a new version release.